• Home

 Shawarma (also spelled shaurma, shoarma, shwarma, and shawirma) is a Middle Eastern dish made by roasting a cone of meat on a vertical spit.
 To serve, the meat is shaved off the cone and wrapped in flatbread.

-Full disclosure, since I don’t have a roasting spit in my kitchen (and I’m guessing you don’t either), we’ll be cooking our shawarma meat on the stove top, so it’s not technically real shawarma, but it is real good.
+Full disclosure, since I don’t have a roasting spit in my kitchen (and I’m guessing you don’t either), we’ll be cooking our shawarma meat on the stovetop, so it’s not technically authentic shawarma, but it is authentically good.

 Yogurt shawarma sauce being spooned over chicken shawarma on a plate.